mosip/documentation/docs/inji-web/technical-overview/technical-stack.md

 | [@testing-library/react](https://www.npmjs.com/package/@testing-library/react) | 14.2.1  | The `React Testing Library` is a very lightweight solution for testing React components                  |                                                                    |
 | [Jest](https://jestjs.io/docs/tutorial-react)                                  | 29.7.0  | Jest is **a well-known JavaScript testing framework** and is extensively used to test React applications |                                                                    |

+## Deployment

+The table below specifies the tools to deploy Inji Web:

 | Tool / Technology                                         | Version                     | Description                                                                                                                                                                                                                                 | License                                                             |